Report an Error

 We recommend the ATI All-In-Wonder X800 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI All-In-Wonder X800 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA.
 All-In-Wonder X800 is connected to the rest of the system using an AGP 8x interface.

 ||Sep 21st, 2004